LeandroTeixeira/Interview-Algorithms/Best Time to Buy and Sell Stock/README.md

 # Solution description
 ## Description:
   This function iterates through the array comparing the current value with the lowest found so far and see if it makes a profit higher than the best one found so far.
-Infinity and zero are used as the starting lowest price and max profit, respectively\n
+Infinity and zero are used as the starting lowest price and max profit, respectively
-  Note that the highest profit returned can be negative if the price goes only down\n
+  Note that the highest profit returned can be negative if the price goes only down
 ## Complexity: O(n)
   We iterate through the array only once